0xc010d/iosbuilder-plugin/README.md

 Now go to your project, add `iOS builder` as a build step, configure it and run.
 Isn't it cool?

 ![Yes, it's cool!](http://sharpland.github.io/iosbuilder-plugin/images/screenshot.png)

-### Warning!
-The private key/password pair is accessible by the people who have rights to configure Jenkins jobs.
-That's gonna be improved in future.